lancher

 Space-based infrastructure means no service interruptions or risks from natural disasters, even for mobile coverage.
 In the push to further advance 5G and introduce 6G, initiatives are underway to expand coverage from beyond the oceans and air.

-This independent, carbon-free, autonomous space infrastructure is planned to launch in 2025 with initial demonstration and trials getting started this year.
+This independent, carbon-free, autonomous space infrastructure is planned to launch in 2025 with initial demonstration and trials getting started in 2023.
 It promises to connect the vastness of space using light to deliver the ultimate eco-friendly infrastructure and shift away from terrestrial energy sources.